Past Presidents | Philadelphia College of Osteopathic Medicine

 Finkelstein officially joined the College faculty in 1970 as chairman of the Division of Urology.
 Before stepping down from this post in 1993 to focus on his responsibilities as PCOM's president, he developed an outstanding urology residency program.

-Finkelstein is a preeminent urologic surgeon, trained in a PCOM tradition begun by H. Willard Sterrett, DO (1917), in the 1940s, yet focused on cutting-edge ideas and technologies such as laser surgery, which he introduced to PCOM's Division of Urology in the early 1980s.
-As a pioneering researcher in urology in the osteopathic profession, he has lectured and published extensively.
+Finkelstein was a preeminent urologic surgeon, trained in a PCOM tradition begun by H. Willard Sterrett, DO (1917), in the 1940s, yet focused on cutting-edge ideas and technologies such as laser surgery, which he introduced to PCOM's Division of Urology in the early 1980s.
+As a pioneering researcher in urology in the osteopathic profession, he lectured and published extensively.
 In October 1984 Finkelstein became the first DO urologist to publish in the Surgical Clinics of North America, and the first DO not affiliated with an allopathic institution to publish in The American Journal of Surgery.

 2000 – 2014